-Established in 1990 within the U.S., “IEN was formed by grassroots Indigenous peoples and individuals to address environmental and economic justice issues (EJ).
+Established in 1990 within the U.S., the Indigenous Environmental Network (IEN) “was formed by grassroots Indigenous peoples and individuals to address environmental and economic justice issues (EJ).
 IEN’s activities include building the capacity of Indigenous communities and tribal governments to develop mechanisms to protect our sacred sites, land, water, air, natural resources, health of both our people and all living things, and to build economically sustainable communities.”

-Similar problems are seen globally, with the rights of indigenous peoples often in conflict of the economic interests of extractive companies and governments.
+Similar problems are seen globally, with the rights of Indigenous peoples often in conflict with the economic interests of extractive companies and governments.
 According to the Brookings Institute, “Many indigenous communities are located in biodiverse and resource-rich regions with revenue-generating potential for extracting oil, gas, or other resources.
 The ongoing legacy of colonization plus modern-day exploitation pose significant threats to indigenous communities.”
-While indigenous peoples claim rights to more than half of the planet’s lands and forests, governments only respect their legal right to about 18% of such lands.
-Land plays an integral role in the cultural, spiritual, and religious lives of indigenous peoples worldwide, making them resistant to its destruction to extract fossil fuels.
+While Indigenous people claim rights to more than half of the planet’s lands and forests, governments only respect their legal right to about 18% of such lands.
+Land plays an integral role in the cultural, spiritual, and religious lives of Indigenous peoples worldwide, making them resistant to its destruction to extract fossil fuels.

-Leaders of thirteen climate groups, include IEN, were arrested in September 2022 for protesting the so-called side deal for the Inflation Reduction Act with Senator Manchin in exchange for his vote on the IRA.
+Leaders of thirteen climate groups, including IEN, were arrested in September 2022 for protesting the side deal for the Inflation Reduction Act (IRA) with Senator Manchin in exchange for his vote of support on the act.
 “Manchin’s permitting reform bill… is a direct threat against the inherent sovereignty and jurisdictional authority of our Indigenous nations and its peoples to protect ourselves from this accelerating climate crisis.
-The content of the bill strips critical NEPA provisions that Indigenous and other environmental justice communities need in order to take action on destructive projects like pipelines.
+The content of the bill strips critical NEPA [National Environmental Policy Act] provisions that Indigenous and other environmental justice communities need in order to take action on destructive projects like pipelines.
 We must uplift and protect our Mother Earth, not repeal the minimal provisions that do exist.
 We must continue to fight against climate greenwashing and false solutions.
-We must take real action to keep fossil fuels in the ground,” said Tom BK Goldtooth, Executive Director of IEN.
-Senator Manchin pulled the bill a week later from trying to be passed as part of the Budget Reconciliation bill.
+We must take real action to keep fossil fuels in the ground,” said Tom B.K.
+Goldtooth, Executive Director of IEN.
+A week later, Senator Manchin pulled the bill from the budget reconciliation process (although he continued to try to get it passed).

 Groups often seek a minimum of 40% of climate funding to go to vulnerable communities and workers, a goal that many elected officials and governments have come to embrace, including President Biden with his Justice40 initiative in his climate Executive Order (EO 14008 of January 27, 2021).

-Justice40 requires a minimum of 40 percent of climate-related funding across seven major policy areas—including climate mitigation, clean energy and energy efficiency, transportation, and sustainable and affordable housing—is directed for the benefit of disadvantaged communities.
+Justice40 requires that a minimum of 40% of climate-related funding across seven major policy areas — including climate mitigation, clean energy and energy efficiency, transportation, and sustainable and affordable housing — is directed for the benefit of disadvantaged communities.
 However, since local and state governments have significant discretion in how to spend federal dollars, there are problems with how Justice40 will be enforced in Republican states which often oppose federal guidance when the Democrats are in charge.
-For instance, the U.S. Department of Housing and Urban Development found that Texas General Land Office, run by a member of the Bush political, had discriminated against minority residents and violated federal civil rights protections in distributing federal funds providing relief after Hurricane Harris slammed Houston, denying aid to Harris County.
+For instance, the U.S. Department of Housing and Urban Development found that Texas General Land Office, run by a “scion” of the Bush family, had discriminated against minority residents and violated federal civil rights protections in distributing federal funds providing relief after Hurricane Harris slammed Houston, denying aid to Harris County.

 Activists are pushing for more of such funds to be distributed directly through the federal government (about 15% currently).
 The Department of Energy did incorporate environmental justice considerations into the $8 billion in new infrastructure money that is going toward building regional clean hydrogen hubs (see section on hydrogen in false climate solutions).
 The Transportation Department has similar guidance for funds for electric charging stations.